Notifications

 • permit Alberta Enterprise Corporation to act as a minority partner, not a decision-maker, see the Financial Statutes Amendment Act, 2026 fact sheet for governance information that will align with other agencies

-The changes would make Alberta a destination of choice for companies to innovate, commercialize, scale and invest.
+The changes make Alberta a destination of choice for companies to innovate, commercialize, scale and invest.
 This also supports Alberta’s Technology and Innovation Strategy and a cross-government approach to innovation.

 • Alberta Research and Innovation Act